KidPudel/go-lookup/collections.md

 ```go
 scores := make([]int, 3) // [0 0 0], cap (capacity) = 3, len = 3
 ```

+#### length vs capacity
+- length is the number of elements in the slice
+- capacity is the number of elements in the underlying array (how much memory is allocated, and if we exceed, create new)

 #### Appending a Slice
 Slices support appending new values to the array (dynamicly sized) with function `append`.